proxima/EffectEngine/_readme effect engine.txt

 -w<secs>		Indicates a warning message should be displayed <secs>
 				seconds before the effect is expected to fall.
 This flag implies -t.

+-z<world>			Allows the effect to be defined as applying only to a certain TF world.

 -------------------------------------------------------------------------------